Need to talk? Call 1800 882 436.

 • Conjunctivitis is an eye inflammation caused by an infection or an allergy.

-• Infectious conjunctivitis is very contagious until the discharge has gone.
+• Infectious conjunctivitis is very contagious until the discharge disappears.

-• You can prevent the spread of conjunctivitis with good hygiene and not letting your child share towels, pillows, eye drops or eye make-up with others.
+• You can help prevent the spread of conjunctivitis with good hygiene and avoiding sharing towels, pillows, eye drops or eye make-up.

 What is conjunctivitis?